 7.2 Managing Staff

 They set realistic goals, timelines and workloads, and provide adequate resources and appropriate information to complete work.
-They trust employees to manage their work autonomously but also provide them with support when needed.
+They trust their employees to manage their work autonomously but also provide them with support when needed.
 They address any performance issues promptly, directly and confidentially with the employee concerned.

-They treat employees fairly and consistently when making selection decisions and allocating work.
+They treat their employees fairly and consistently when making selection decisions and allocating work.
 They assess performance and provide constructive feedback and development opportunities.
 They consult genuinely with their employees, and adhere to industrial and legal obligations.